oneapi-src/oneDNN/tests/benchdnn/doc/driver_reorder.md

  - `--dtag={nchw [default], ...}` -- physical dst memory layout.
             Refer to [tags](knobs_tag.md) for details.
  - `--attr-oscale=STRING` -- output scale primitive attribute.
 No oscale is set by default.
-Refer to [attributes](knobs_attr.md) for details.
+See `--def-scales` for additional specific reorder mechanics and refer to [attributes](knobs_attr.md) for details.
  - `--attr-zero-points=STRING` -- zero points primitive attribute.
 No zero
             points are set by default.
 Refer to [attributes](knobs_attr.md) for details.
  - `--attr-post-ops=STRING` -- post operation primitive attribute.
 No post
             operations are set by default.
 Refer to [attributes](knobs_attr.md) for details.
- - `--def-scales=FLOAT` -- output scale, used to improve testing
+ - `--def-scales=FLOAT` -- set of scales used to improve testing coverage.
-            coverage.
-If `--attr-oscale` is specified, does not have an effect.
+            Enabled when `--attr-oscale` value is specified to be `0.f`, otherwise disabled.
+The default set is `0.125,0.25,0.5,1,2,4,8`.
-            Example: --def-scales=0.125,0.25,0.5,1,2,4,8
+            Example: `--def-scales=-3,3` replaces default set from seven entries to two, but to enable it user still require to pass `0.f` in `--attr-oscale`, e.g. `--attr-oscale=per_dim_1:0.`
  - `--oflag=FLAG:MASK[+...]` -- memory descriptor extra field specifier.
 By
             default `FLAG` is empty and `MASK` is `0`.
 Possible `FLAG` values
             are: